numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 DType handling in Universal functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Universal functions are implemented as ufunc objects with an ordered list of datatype specific (based on the type number, not datatype instances)
+Universal functions are implemented as instances of the ``numpy.UFunc`` class with an ordered list of datatype specific (based on the dtype typecode character, not datatype instances) implementations, each with a signature and a function pointer.
-implementations:
-This list of implementations can be seen with ``ufunc.types`` where all implementations are listed with their C-style typecodes.
+This list of implementations can be seen with ``ufunc.types`` where all implementations are listed with their C-style typecode signatures.
 For example::

     >>> np.add.types